shopwareArchive/SwagConnect/README.md

 # ToShop
+## Dispatch
+In order to exclude a given dispatch from bepado, configure a "bepado attribute" in the plugin configuration.
+By default this will be "attr19".

+In Settings->Configuration->Storefront->Dispatch module set add the following string to "extended sql query":

+, MAX(at.attr19) as bepado

+Know edit the dispatches you want to exclude from bepado and set navigate to "Additional settings".

+In the "own conditions" you can add

+!bepado

 ## The backend module
 ### Changed products
 The "changed products" view shows products, which have been changed by the supplier of the product but where the changes where not applied to the local products, as the toShop's owner configured the corresponding fields (e.g. price, name) to not be updated automatically.